 The national debt is so large that a significant portion of federal spending is allocated as interest to service the debt.
 More than $200 billion is spent every year on debt interest.
 That amounts to more than a thousand dollars per working American per year.
-Keynesian economists talk about the virtues of deficit spending, yet now one of America’s most expensive programs is simply paying interest on the debt, the principal of which is never paid down.
+Now one of America’s most expensive programs is simply paying interest on the debt, the principal of which is never paid down.

 Learn more about the Debt Interest problem and the solutions: